adrien-matta/nptool/README.md

 ###Requierement
 In order to compile the core libraries NPLib, you will need ROOT to be installed with the libMathMore.so librairy.
 This is suffisant to compile NPLib and any analysis project.
 In order to compile NPSimulation, you will need a recent installation of Geant4.

-###Building
+###Building NPLib
+NPLib is the core of the NPTool package, holding most of the actual code.
+It is made of a collection of stand alone C++ classes that can be used in programmes and macro.
 The first step is to define the variable of environment that the system needs.
 For this open your .profile / .bashrc / .tcshrc file in your home directory and add the following line:
 >source /path/to/nptool/nptool.sh

 Restart your terminal.
 You should now have all aliases and environment variable properly defined.
 Type: